MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs-with-python.md

    functionality is available by running `import qsharp.azure` and then calling the Python commands to interact with Azure Quantum.
 For reference, see the [complete list of `qsharp.azure` Python commands](https://docs.microsoft.com/python/qsharp-core/qsharp.azure).
-   You'll need the resource ID of your Azure Quantum Workspace in order to connect.
-(The resource ID can be found on your Quantum Workspace page in Azure Portal.)
+   You'll need the resource ID of your Azure Quantum workspace in order to connect.
+(The resource ID can be found on your workspace page in the Azure Portal.)

    If your workspace was created in an Azure region other than \"West US\", you also need to specify this as the `location` parameter to `qsharp.azure.connect()`.